lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 ## Implementing Mutations

 Now the store has a `state`, but no way to update it.
 Let's implement mutations.
-First, update the `constructor` to receive a `mutations` object:
+First, update the `constructor` to receive `mutations`:

 ```js
 class Store {